Five dead after Myanmar security forces ram car into Yangon protest - media

 Anti-military protests are continuing despite the killing of more than 1,300 people since the Feb.
 1 coup.
 The scattered protests are often small groups voicing opposition to the overthrow of an elected government led by Nobel laureate Aung San Suu Kyi and the return of military rule.

+The opposition's shadow government said it was heartbroken to see peaceful protesters crashed and shot to death.

+"We will strongly respond to the terrorist military who brutally, inhumanly killed the unarmed peaceful protesters," the National Unity Government's defence ministry said in a statement on social media after Sunday's attack.

-On Sunday, a "flash mob" protest in Yangon, Myanmar's largest city, was rammed minutes after it started, and witnesses told Reuters police arrested several people.
+In the incident, a "flash mob" protest in Yangon, Myanmar's largest city, was rammed minutes after it started, witnesses said.

 "I got hit and fell down in front of a truck.
 A soldier beat me with his rifle but I defended and pushed him back.
 Then he immediately shot at me as I ran away in a zig-zag pattern.
 Fortunately, I escaped," a protester who asked not to be identified for security reasons told Reuters by phone.

-A civilian car occupied by soldiers hit the mob from the back, two witnesses said, and followed the scattered protesters arresting and beating them.
+A car occupied by soldiers hit the crowd from the back, two witnesses said, and followed the scattered protesters arresting and beating them.
 Some were seriously injured with head wounds and unconscious, according to the witnesses.

 A spokesman for the ruling junta did not answer calls seeking comment on Sunday.